-For Direct access you can go to the Direct access tab, you can see all the users who have direct access to this report and dashboard as well as you can give new users direct access.
-To give the new users direct access click on add user as shown below.
+For Direct access, you can go to the Direct Access tab.
+You can see all the users who have direct access to this report and dashboard and give new users direct access.
+To give the new users direct access, click on add user as shown below.
 Then the user will get access to the report.

 Removing Direct Access and Sharing

-We can remove the direct access and sharing option for existing users from Power BI Service permission management.
+We can remove existing users’ direct access and sharing option from Power BI Service permission management.
 If you want to remove access to the user, you can click on the … more options and then click on remove access.

-To remove access, click on Remove access and you will get the below window dialog then click on Remove access as depicted.
+To remove access, click on Remove access and get the below window dialog, then click on Remove access as depicted.